Trade, borders and climate key sticking points at G20 summit

 Trump dominated the event, from his pre-departure threats to expand his trade war to China and India to his apparently off-the-cuff invitation to Kim Jong-un – promptly accepted by the North Korean leader – to come and “say hello” on the Korean DMZ.

 In the end, Trump called a truce on plans to impose more punitive tariffs on Chinese products.
-Relations with China are “right back on track”, he pronounced, following his much-anticipated meeting with President Xi Jinping on Sunday.
+Relations with China are “right back on track”, he pronounced, following his much-anticipated meeting with President Xi Jinping yesterday.

 The truce will likely be welcomed by world markets, yet it is not clear if it will hold.
 Trump’s pledge to back off from imposing a 25 per cent duty on another $300 million of Chinese goods may help defuse the spat between the world’s two biggest economies but existing tariffs will remain.
 Experts warned that talks could quickly break down over details.